Back to School News

 - Only drive or park in authorized areas to drop off or pick up children at school; and

 - Stop when approaching a school bus that is stopped with its red lights flashing and STOP arm extended.

-This year, we have a new reminder to add to the list.
-Texting and driving is against the law, and soon the law will prohibit drivers from even holding a wireless device while in a designated school crossing, school zone or an active work zone with workers are present.
-So, if you’re near a school, put down your phone.
+We added a new reminder to the list a couple of years ago.
+No texting and driving.
+It's against the law.
+In fact, the law prohibits drivers from even holding a wireless device while in a designated school crossing, school zone or an active work zone with workers are present.
+So, if you’re near a school, please put down your phone.

-Hands-free use, such as through a Bluetooth device, will still be allowed.
+Hands-free use, such as through a Bluetooth device, is still allowed.